Tesla Semi Already Has Buyers: Walmart Orders 15 Of The Electric Haulers- Who Will Be Next?

 “We believe electric trucks will be most beneficial on local and dray routes, and we look forward to utilizing this new, sustainable technology,” John Roberts, president and CEO at J.B.
 Hunt said.

-CNBC also reports that investment analysts have said that the Tesla Semi could be “disruptive to truck markets” because of its impressive specs and low cost to own compared to traditional haulers.
+CNBC also reported that investment analysts have said that the Tesla Semi could be “disruptive to truck markets” because of its impressive specs and low cost to own compared to traditional haulers.

 Tesla unveiled its first electric semi — and it looks like a spaceship pic.twitter.com/nS1YtTj6LN